 Team-based (multi-disciplinary) model

-The 2016 WHO Definition of Palliative Care includes “Palliative care … uses a team approach to address the needs of patients and their families, including bereavement counselling, if indicated …” The traditional concept of palliative care was based on the Hospice model of care developed in the United Kingdom in the 1960s whereby care is provided by specialist multidisciplinary teams, often in purpose-built facilities, primarily to people with advanced cancer at the end of life.
-WHO recognises that the wide range of health needs of older people often requires joint working between many sectors, in the palliative, primary and social care of older people.
-WHO recognises that for older people to be cared for in their place of choice and for transition care to be well-managed, health care professionals in community settings need to be involved and well-trained.
+The 2016 WHO Definition of Palliative Care includes “Palliative care … uses a team approach to address the needs of patients and their families, including bereavement counselling, if indicated …” The traditional concept of palliative care was based on the hospice model of care developed in the United Kingdom in the 1960s whereby care is provided by specialist multidisciplinary teams, often in purpose-built facilities, primarily to people with advanced cancer at the end of life.
+WHO and Palliative Care Australia (PCA) recognise that the wide range of health needs of older people often requires joint working between many sectors, in the palliative, primary and social care of older people.
+[1,5] WHO recognises that for older people to be cared for in their place of choice and for transition care to be well-managed, health care professionals in community settings need to be involved and well-trained.
 WHO recommends coordination between specialists in palliative care and in geriatrics.

-People with serious chronic illnesses and unpredictable times of death, and their families often need support over a long period of time.
+People with serious chronic illnesses and unpredictable times of death, and their families often need support over a long period.
 The trajectory model offers a way to support their intermittent needs, and simple or complex ongoing needs, and build towards palliation being the focus of care.
-[3,20,26] Care under this model starts early, following a timely referral, even concurrently with potentially curative treatment.
-[3,20,26] It can also assist a family to cope with the illness and bereavement.
+[1,15] Care under this model starts early, following a timely referral, even concurrently with potentially curative treatment.
+It can also assist a family to cope with the illness and bereavement.

 Research into models of care